 Disable PR comments

-PR comments and failure screenshot thumbnails are optional, and can be disabled if not needed within a project's GitHub Integration settings:
+PR comments are optional and can be disabled if not needed within a project's GitHub Integration settings:

 Uninstall the Cypress GitHub app

 You can uninstall the Cypress GitHub app from GitHub by performing the following steps: